expo/expo/docs/pages/versions/unversioned/workflow/exploring-managed-workflow.md

 ### That's it!

 You are now, at a very high level, familiar with the steps you would go through to create an app with the Expo managed workflow.
 Continue on to [Up and Running](../up-and-running/) to get started coding!

+If it turns out that the managed workflow won't be a good fit for your app because you need to add custom native code, check out the [bare workflow walkthrough](../../bare/exploring-bare-workflow/).